Pchaewon/sentence_classification/README.md

 4) DACON Score : 0.5

-### 4. KOBERT <br>
+### 4. KoBERT <br>
-Before explaining [KOBERT](https://github.com/SKTBrain/KoBERT), I will explain BERT.
+Before explaining [KoBERT](https://github.com/SKTBrain/KoBERT), I will explain BERT.
 BERT stands for Bidirectional Encouragement Representations from Transformer, and is a model for processing natural languages by checking text in both directions.
 And since it is an open source developed by Google, it has the advantage that anyone can use a good performance model.
 However, since BERT was pre-trained in English, it is difficult to apply Korean.
 Therefore, SKT Brain team developed a Korean version of the natural language processing model.   <br>
 ******
-The following attempts were made to apply KOBERT to the competition. <br>
+The following attempts were made to apply KoBERT to the competition. <br>
 1. Transform the Label Encoder by type <br>
 2. Concatenate the sentence with Label Encoder and put it as input <br>
 3. We judged that the four types had no covariance and used their own separate models. <br>